 Community Engaged Learning Opportunities

-Below you will find the Fall/Winter Opportunities.
-Enrollment begins Monday, August 21st, and will end on Friday, September 8th.
+Enrollment begins Monday, February 10th and will end on Friday, March 7th.

 Number of Openings: